lillemets/-folio/_posts/2017-05-22-match_as_an_alternative_to_merge_in_R.md

 ---
 title: "Match as an alternative to merge in R"
-bibliography: '/home/jrl/text/library.bib'
 description: "While 'merge' function is the most straightforward solution to joining datasets by a common variable in R, sometimes 'match' is more intuitive."
 ---

 One of the most common operations in data wrangling is joining two sets of data by a common variable.
-Probably the most popular method for this is the obscure `vlookup` function in Excel.
+Probably the most popular method for this is the obscure `vlookup` function in Excel (simply because it's the most widely used software for data manipulaton).
 The closest alternative in base R is `merge` and the dplyr package contains the join function family which is even more convenient.
 But there is a more simple and direct solution when only one variable needs to be added to a dataset.

-Suppose we have two data frames, `df.a` and `df.b`, and we wish to get the values of `other.var` from `df.a` into `df.b` so that each `id` gets their "own" value.
-There are [various methods for matching](https://www.google.ee/search?q=data+join), each yielding a different result.
+Suppose we have two data frames, `df.a` and `df.b`, and we wish to get the values of `other.var` from `df.b` into `df.a` so that each `id` gets their "own" value.
+There are [various methods for joining](https://www.google.ee/search?q=data+join), each yielding a different result.
 But in my experience *left join* on a single variable is the most frequent and this is what we will explore here.

 {% highlight r %}